stephaniedang/mta-project/README.md

 # NYC Subway Art Visualization

 ### Project Overview
-This interactive visualization provides an immersive look at public artwork across NYC subway stations.
-Through an intuitive map interface, users can explore each station's artworks, visualized as circles on the map.
+This interactive visualization provides a look at public artwork across NYC subway stations.
+Users can explore each station's artworks which are visualized as circles on the map.
 Each station’s circle size and color indicate the presence and number of artworks, while a pop-up modal displays detailed information about individual pieces, artist backgrounds, and links to further descriptions.
+This project was created as part of MTA's Open Data Challenge (https://new.mta.info/article/mta-open-data-challenge).

 ---